Off-site conversions

 Every off-site conversion setup is different.
 Your exact configuration depends on your tools and system integrations.
 Use the following as building blocks.

-Before getting started, developers need:
+Before getting started, your development team needs:

 • The off-site conversion authorization token

-• The custom goal event_name
+• The custom goal event name

 Compliance considerations